SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/add-alternative.md

     > [!NOTE]
     > If this tab is not displayed, alternatives are not enabled for the sales type of the current sale.
 You can select a different sales type, or enable alternatives for this sales type in SuperOffice Settings and maintenance.

 4. In the **Name** field, enter the name of the alternative.
-This will be the name of the tab for this new alternative.
+This becomes the tab name.

 5. Select one of the following:
     * **Create new alternative**: Creates a new alternative without products.